 And finally, I ended up the year by releasing my third book!
 Microsoft System Center Data Protection Manager Cookbook.

 As a blogger focusing on cloud computing it is always fun.
-The traffic to my blog growth significantly, 10 times more visitors compared to 2017.
+The traffic to my blog grew significantly, 10 times more visitors compared to 2017.
 And in less than 5 years, my blog hits over 1 Million visitors… Thank you for reading my blog!

 Where did the readers come from?
 Top 15 Countries: